Human Foot Seminar - Antwerp - 16&17 November 2025

 HuMan Foot – Content Outline

-I. Introduction & The Foot as the Foundation

-The foot's role in human biomechanics

 II.
+The Foot as the Keystone

+The foot’s pivotal role in human biomechanics

+III.
 The Foot in Natural Movement

-Evolution of the foot and its role in primal locomotion
+Evolutionary context: the foot and primal locomotion

-Reintegrating foot use in daily life, not just training
+Reintegrating natural foot use into daily life

-Natural terrains, variability, and environmental feedback
+Terrain variability and environmental feedback

 Practical: Natural movement drills

-Practical: Palpation, arch type identification, structural mapping
+Practical: Palpation, arch-type identification & structural mapping

-The foot as a sensory organ: mechanoreceptors and proprioceptors
+The foot as a sensory organ

-Ground reaction forces and sensory feedback
+Ground-reaction forces and sensory feedback

-Foot-brain communication in movement planning and execution
+Foot-brain communication for movement planning and execution

-V. Fascial & Kinetic Chain Connections
+VI.
+Fascial & Kinetic Chain Connections

-Myofascial lines connected to the foot
+Myofascial lines linked to the foot

-Interplay between foot mechanics and pelvic/core function
+Interplay between foot mechanics and core function

 Practical: Fascial tension drills